 Context

-DDNS allows for the dynamic update of DNS entries and attributes - what a fitting name.
+DDNS allows for the dynamic update of DNS entries and attributes, a fitting name if there ever was one.
 This can be an extremely valuable resource for professionals and homelabbers who need to deal with dynamically assigned IP addresses in keeping things connected.

 Setup

-To update the DNS A records, there are a few simple things that will need to be setup.
+To update the DNS A records, there are a few simple things that need to be set up.

-1. There will need to be an A record in Cloudflare for ddclient to update
+- There needs to be an A record in Cloudflare for ddclient to update.

-2. ddclient will need authentication into Cloudflare using an API token
+- ddclient needs authentication into Cloudflare using an API token.

-3. ddclient will need to check it’s own IP address to compare
+- ddclient needs to check its own IP address to compare against what’s on record.

-Creating the A record is straightforward, opening DNS and then Records will allow you to create away.
+Creating the A record is straightforward: open DNS, then Records, and create away.

-Finally, ddclient will need some way to check it’s own IP and see if the records need updated.
-Oddly enough, this seems to be the hardest service to keep consistently working.
-There are dozens of decent to great DDNS services out there that have been around, and yet IP checking services disappear with the winds.
+Finally, ddclient needs some way to check its own IP and see if the records need to be updated.
+Oddly enough, this seems to be the hardest part to keep consistently working.
+There are dozens of decent to great DDNS services out there that have been around for years, and yet IP checking services disappear with the winds.
 Go figure.

-It should be noted that without a pre-made config/ddclient.conf file, the ddclient container will download a default one.
-This needs to be altered slightly to work.
+config/ddclient.conffile, the ddclient container will download a default one.
+That default needs to be altered slightly to actually work, see below.

 My docker-compose.yml and ddclient.conf